czheng1108/Rural-Building-Detection/README.md

 ## Installation
-Use `git clone https://github.com/czheng1108/Rural-Building-Detection.git` to clone the project locally, then add the [dataset](https://pan.baidu.com/s/10X0TbmNiFtXdY1OAHzjU8A) to the directory `data` and the [pre-training weights](https://pan.baidu.com/s/12VRFScdWlIsErsgHJ5eFzg) to the directory `pre_training_weights`.
+Use `git clone https://github.com/czheng1108/Rural-Building-Detection.git` to clone the project locally, then add the [dataset](https://pan.baidu.com/s/10X0TbmNiFtXdY1OAHzjU8A) to the directory of `data` and the [pre-training weights](https://pan.baidu.com/s/12VRFScdWlIsErsgHJ5eFzg) to the directory of `pre_training_weights`.
 The images of testset can download from [here](https://pan.baidu.com/s/19qZL0F6uI1MMzznEn0F26A).
 For training of other models, please refer to [mmdetection](https://github.com/open-mmlab/mmdetection).
 We recommend using soft link to save dataset, pre-training weights, training logs, etc.